bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-10-11-newsletter.md

-  Poinsot's and Gögge's responsible disclosure allowed btcd maintainers to quietly fix the vulnerability and release version 0.24.2 with the fix about three months ago.
+  Poinsot's and Gögge's responsible disclosure allowed btcd maintainers to quietly fix the vulnerability and release version 0.24.2 with the fix about three months ago. {% assign timestamp="11:22" %}

 - **Guide for wallets employing Bitcoin Core 28.0:** As mentioned in [last week's newsletter][news323 bcc28], the newly released version